WebKit/WebKit/ReadMe.md

 - Many of the locks in the C API are removed.
 Locking is handled internally by the bundler.
 - `JSString` iterator that exposes the pointer of each nested `JSRopeString`'s underlying buffer to a callback without flattening/allocating an entirely new string.
 This is useful for native code piping strings from JavaScript to elsewhere, or manually allocating strings outside of `WTF::String`. `console.log` or server-side rendering (when not using streams) are examples.
 - `ExternalStringImpl` now supports static strings.
 This is somewhat of a hack; the better solution for this case is a script that generates all the static strings at compile time using `NeverDestroyed<StaticStringImpl>`, however need to figure out a way to do that well from Zig.
-- Several additional methods exposed in the C API, such as a fast path for checking string equality from UTF8.
-In a future version, all the changes to the C API should be removed in place of a new API that looks more like WebCore but with C bindings.
-- `OptionsJSC.cmake` changes to always build with debug symbols, amongst other things.
 - `OptionsList::useV8DateParser` enables v8's date parser.

 Still need to figure out how to get the remote inspector to work.